Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: SYSTEM MODEL

 In EPR-based networks, artificial links between distant nodes can be obtained by relying only on bipartite entanglement and thus by performing swapping operations at intermediate nodes \cite{CacCalVan-20} so that an EPR pair between remote nodes is eventually obtained.
 Yet, this strategy presents a drawback: the identities of the nodes to be artificially linked must be decided a-priori.
 In other words, for each EPR pair\footnote{Hereafter, we obviously refer to maximally-entangled EPR pairs, neglecting any noise affecting the EPR generation and distributing for the sake of exposition simplicity.} distributed through the inter-QLAN link only one artificial link among distant nodes can be obtained.
 This implies that artificial links via entanglement swapping is reminiscent of \textit{reactive} classical routing strategies, where the source-destination path is discovered when a packet is ready to be transmitted.

-Conversely, in multipartite-based networks, multiple artificial links between distant nodes can be obtained by properly choosing the initial multipartite state and by wisely manipulating it via local operations -- i.e., via \textit{free operations} from a quantum communication perspective.
-Hence it is possible to built an \textit{artificial network topology} interconnecting multiple remote nodes via multiple artificial links upon the physical topologies.
+Conversely, in multipartite-based networks, multiple artificial links between distant nodes can be obtained by properly choosing the initial multipartite state and by wisely manipulating it via local operations, i.e., via \textit{free operations}\footnote{Pauli measurements and local complementation operations are considered free operations from a quantum communication perspective as they are \textit{local operations}, namely, operations that do not require entanglement distribution nor quantum communications for being performed.
+Indeed, the assumption of being freely able to measure one qubit and to perform single-qubit gates represents a fair and commonly-adopted assumption, ubiquitous to different research areas ranging from computing \cite{CalAmoFer-22}, through cryptography \cite{PirAndBan-20} to sensing \cite{DegReiCap-17}.
+From a hardware perspective, Pauli measurements can be implemented through superconducting nanowires, photon detectors, polarizing beam splitters (PBS) and homodyne detection, which enable projection via Pauli operators \cite{AltJefKwi-05}.
+Furthermore, local complementation is achieved through single qubit operations \cite{HeiDurEis-06}, which can be implemented through lasers \cite{VitScaWil-15}, specific pulses \cite{AleKanEgg-20} or linear optical components \cite{KokMunNem-07}, depending on the underlying quantum technology.} from a quantum communication perspective.
+Hence, it is possible to build an \textit{artificial network topology} interconnecting multiple remote nodes via multiple artificial links upon the physical topologies.
 In such a way, we can pro-actively generate and distribute entanglement among subset of nodes of different QLANs so that the identities of the nodes eventually communicating can be chosen dynamically at run time.
 Clearly, this strategy is reminiscent of \textit{proactive} classical routing strategies, where source-destination paths are discovered in advance, and they remain ready to be used eventually, when the necessity of transmitting a packet arises.